 - Can the advisor suggest others who may be valuable sources for you?

-After the interview, send a thank you note via email.
-To cement your connection and show that you really got a lot out of the interview, attach a link to an article on something relevant to your conversation, and let the person know they inspired you to read the article.
+After the interview, send a thank-you note via email.
+To cement your connection and show that you really got a lot out of the interview, you could attach a link to an article on something relevant to your conversation, and let the person know they inspired you to read the article.